mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 Is that alright?

-**Same person**: And emptiness is like purity and no purity, no emptiness also.
+**Same person:** And emptiness is like purity and no purity, no emptiness also.
 Not any thing, just emptiness and no emptiness, back and forth.

-**Katagiri**: What’s that?
+**Katagiri:** What’s that?

-**Same person**: Emptiness also, we must be empty also, no emptiness, to want or to have or to possess, or attain.
+**Same person:** Emptiness also, we must be empty also, no emptiness, to want or to have or to possess, or attain.

-**Katagiri**: Sure, but that’s why I ask, what is that?
+**Katagiri:** Sure, but that’s why I ask, what is that?

-**Same person**: Well, sometimes...
+**Same person:** Well, sometimes...

-**Katagiri**: “What is that” means how can you practice it?
+**Katagiri:** “What is that” means how can you practice it?
 It’s not an explanation; you have to do something there.

-**Same person**: Yes, you still have to just do without emptiness ... the practice must be then without emptiness as a goal...
+**Same person:** Yes, you still have to just do without emptiness ... the practice must be then without emptiness as a goal...

-**Katagiri**: Still you’re explaining.
+**Katagiri:** Still you’re explaining.
 But how do you do it?

-**Same person**: How do I do it?
+**Same person:** How do I do it?
 Just doing.

-**Katagiri**: You are still explaining.
+**Katagiri:** You are still explaining.
 The point is, how do you do it?

-**Same person**: *[He laughs.]* I don’t know.
+**Same person:** *[He laughs.]* I don’t know.

-**Katagiri**: That’s good.
+**Katagiri:** That’s good.

 *[Laughter.]*

-**Same person**: For myself, I think emptiness, I feel I must also no-emptiness.
+**Same person:** For myself, I think emptiness, I feel I must also no-emptiness.
 I want to be empty like the leaf, back and front, so empty, no empty, and empty, no empty, but not holding on to empty or no empty.
 That’s when I try, I try to be empty and no empty.
 No idea, maybe.
 So I don’t hold on to much to my desire to be empty.

-**Katagiri**: The question is, I understand what you said, you understand what you said, but you don’t understand *exactly* how do you do it.
+**Katagiri:** The question is, I understand what you said, you understand what you said, but you don’t understand *exactly* how do you do it.

-**Same person**: Yes, I don’t know.
+**Same person:** Yes, I don’t know.

-**Katagiri**: Sure, that’s great, you know?
+**Katagiri:** Sure, that’s great, you know?
 You have to always have a question: how do you do it?
 That is very important for us.
 Because always emptiness: what do you mean, emptiness?
 Emptiness is you always have to reflect upon yourself: what do you do?
 How do you do it?
 Constantly you have to keep your eyes open. *Keep your eyes open* is manifested as a question: how do I do it?
 But you cannot always say, “How do I do it,” no. You have to do it.

 So always there is a sheer contradiction there.
 How do I do it?
 I don’t know.
 But you cannot stay “I don’t know” with I don’t know.
 So you have to do it, right in the middle of “I don’t know”.
 Okay?
 That is life.